With the 2025/26 Premier League season now upon us, there are plenty of forwards in contention for the Golden Boot award.

 33/1

-The odds for next season's top scorer in the Premier League took a while to drop, but they're here now and there are many interesting things to see, although the main favourites are familiar names that we expected to be at the top of the list.
+The odds for next season's top scorer in the Premier League took a while to drop, but they are here now and there are many interesting things to see, although the main favourites are familiar names that we expected to be at the top of the list.
+With that in mind, we will go through some of the most interesting favourites for the award.

 Mohamed Salah

 Liverpool claimed the title in the Premier League last season and, for the third time in a row, the new champion also had the Golden Boot winner lead the way.
+After Haaland's two wins in a row, this time it was Salah who had the most goals in the Premier League, ending the season with 29.

-While Salah did just turn 33, he's proven last season that his motor is still running at the highest level, and there's no reason to expect the Egyptian to struggle for production next season.
+This was his fourth Golden Boot, and that is a record he shares with Thierry Henry, as we mentioned at the top of the article.
+While Salah did just turn 33, he has proven last season that his motor is still running at the highest level, and there is no reason to expect the Egyptian to struggle for production next season.

 Alexander Isak